edsonwade/java-dsa/README.md

      * Time complexity: O(1) - Constant time as we only modify the head pointer.
      *
      * @param data the element to remove (unused in the implementation, as we only remove the first node)
-     * @return the data of the removed element or null if the list is empty */ public E removeFirst(E data) {
+     * @return the data.txt of the removed element or null if the list is empty */ public E removeFirst(E data) {
         if (head == null) {
             return null; // if the list is empty, return null }
-        E tmp = head.data; // store the data of the first node head = head.next; // move the head pointer to the next node currentSize--; // decrement the size of the list return tmp; // return the data of the removed node }
+        E tmp = head.data; // store the data.txt of the first node
+        head = head.next; // move the head pointer to the next node currentSize--; // decrement the size of the list return tmp; // return the data.txt of the removed node }

     /**